Crocker Snow Jr.

-Crocker Snow Jr. (born 1940) is a former director Edward R. Murrow Center for Public Diplomacy at Tufts University's Fletcher School of Law and Diplomacy.
+Crocker Snow Jr. (born 1940) is a former director of the Edward R. Murrow Center for Public Diplomacy at Tufts University's Fletcher School of Law and Diplomacy.
 He is a veteran American journalist.
+Snow has worked at Newsweek, WGBH public radio as a correspondent in Germany, and at the Boston Globe as chief foreign correspondent, national and foreign editor and assistant to the publisher.

 Early life

 Snow was born in 1940 to aviator Crocker Snow Sr. and Janice Vaughan.
 He was raised in Ipswich, Massachusetts, and spent summers in the family-owned Muskeget Island off of Nantucket.
 Snow graduated cum laude from Harvard College in 1961 with an AB in general studies.
 He continued his education at the Fletcher School of Law and Diplomacy with an MA in international affairs.

 Career

-Snow has worked at Newsweek, WGBH public radio as a correspondent in Germany and the Boston Globe as chief foreign correspondent, national and foreign editor and assistant to the publisher.
 In the three years between 1962 and 1965, Snow served in the U.S. Navy as an officer at sea and ashore in Sasebo, Japan.
 He received an honorable discharge from the Navy in 1965 when he was a Lieutenant (junior grade).